-Transportation is addressed in a separate element of the Comprehensive Plan.
-However, due to the particular importance of transportation to San Juan Island economic vitality, it is worth addressing here as well.
 Some of the following narrative is excerpted from the San Juan County Hazard Mitigation Plan, per permission of Brendan Cowan, Director, San Juan County-Town of Friday Harbor Department of Emergency Management.

 San Juan County is unique in that it is the only Washington county entirely surrounded by water and without a bridge connecting it to the mainland.
-San Juan, Orcas, Lopez, and Shaw Islands are all served by the Washington State Ferry System, which is the primary transportation link between the San Juan Islands and mainland U.S. and Canada.
-Ferry service from Friday Harbor to Anacortes is approximately
+San Juan, Orcas, Lopez, and Shaw Islands are all served by the Washington State Ferry System, which is the primary transportation link between the county and mainland U.S. and Canada.
+Ferry service from Friday Harbor to Anacortes is approximately 65 minutes, nonstop, with six to seven different departure times possible, depending on the day of the week.